CAM-Gerlach/spyder-api-docs/docs/plugin_development.rst

            return f"{minutes:02d}:{seconds:02d}"

        def update_timer(self):
-           """Updates the timer and the current widget.
-Also, update the task counter if a task is set."""
+           """Update the timer and the current widget.
+It also updates the task counter if a task is a set."""

            if self.countdown > 0:
                # Update the current timer by decreasing the current running time by one second